-When you attend drug and alcohol rehab in Sussex, you will attend workshops that will help you better understand why your addiction is an illness.
-You will also be armed with techniques to help you control your illness using effective behavioural techniques.
+When you attend drug and alcohol rehab in East Sussex, you will attend workshops that will help you better understand why your addiction is an illness.
+This means you will also be armed with techniques to help you control your illness using effective behavioural techniques.

 No one can predict who will become addicted.
-There are several factors which might offer some insight into who may be at a greater risk.
+There are several factors that might offer some insight into who may be at a greater risk.
 Some of those include:

 As with most things, behaviour is largely a function of environment and genetics.
 Those that are susceptible to addiction due to genetics factors may require shorter exposure to lead to addiction problems.

-There is no absolute cure for addiction; much like heart diseases and diabetes, drug addiction is treatable and can be managed.
+There is no ‘cure’ for addiction; much like heart diseases and diabetes, drug addiction is treatable and can be managed.
 The key to recovery is to reach out for professional help.
 Combining a strong support network and the right course of treatment makes recovery possible.

-Drug and alcohol abuse is not a choice.
+But drug and alcohol abuse is not a choice.
 Few people consciously sit down and decide to become addicts.
 It is a trap that people fall into when they let their guard down, and the psychological dependence that ensures create a new homeostatic norm that becomes their cage.
-Attending a drug and alcohol rehab in Sussex is a highly effective way to release yourself from this cage.

 At Rehab 4 Addiction, we strongly recommend that you choose residential rehab services.
 Living within a clinic during your treatment programme means that you will be completely removed from temptation, allowing you to focus on quitting drink and drugs for good.